quicbit-js/qb1-type-base/readme.md

 any of the given types as it changes.
 At the moment a method like obj() is called, DynType will have the base type and properties and even use the same methods as the type that it represents.

-## Custom Info
+## Custom Properties (type.cust)

 Dynamic types support a custom object property called 'cust' where clients can store information within the graph.
 This information will be included in the type toString() as well as in obj() calls by default under the cust property.
-By default this property is defined as an any-type '*' and any data put into it will be serialized via type.toString() and type.obj().
-The properties serialized can be controlled by setting cust.$type to a narrower type definition, for example:
+By default this property is defined as an any-type '*' and properties set on it will be serialized via type.toString() and type.obj().
+The properties serialized can be controlled by setting cust.$type to a more specific definition, for example:

+    var obj2typ = require('qb1-type-obj').obj2typ

+    var cust_type = obj2typ({ file: 'str', count: 'int' } })
     mytype.cust = {
-        $type: { file: 'str', count: 'int' } },
+        $type: cust_type,
-        file: ...
+        file: 'cache.json',
-        count: ...
+        count: 0
     }

-The custom type defined here is a modification of a 'type', so it will show up in serialization as an extension of type, so instead of { $type: 'type', ... } we would see { $type: { $base: 'type', cust: {...} }:
+The custom type defined this way is implemented as an extension of the base 'type', so in serialization instead of

+    { $type: 'type', $value: ... },

+we will would see the extension:

+    { $type: { $base: 'type', cust: { file: 'str', count: 'int' } }, $value: ... }

+For example:

     {
         // instead of $type: 'type', we get: